-a) "Disposition proceeds" means "any amounts (including property, such as an agreement to provide services) derived from the sale, exchange, or other disposition (disposition) of property (other than investments) financed with the proceeds of an issue."

-b) "Nonqualified bonds" has two meanings depending on which set of tax regulations the Authority elects to apply.
-Under the proposed regulations issued on July 21, 2003 (the "Proposed Regulations"), nonqualified bonds means the portion of the outstanding BPCA Bonds in an amount that, if the remaining BPCA Bonds were issued on the date on which the Private Activity Test or the Private Loan Test is met, neither of such tests would be met (i.e., the aforementioned 10% or 5% limitation or the \$15,000,000 limitation would not be exceeded) and the Private Loan Test (i.e., the aforementioned 5% or \$5,000,000 limitation would not be exceeded).
-Under the Regulations (i.e., the current tax regulations), nonqualified bonds means the portion of the outstanding BPCA Bonds in an amount equal to the highest percentage of Private Use in any oneyear period commencing with the date on which the Private Activity Test or the Private Loan Test is met.
+- a) "Disposition proceeds" means "any amounts (including property, such as an agreement to provide services) derived from the sale, exchange, or other disposition (disposition) of property (other than investments) financed with the proceeds of an issue." - b) "Nonqualified bonds" means the portion of the outstanding BPCA Bonds in an amount that, if the remaining BPCA Bonds were issued on the date on which the Private Activity Test or the Private Loan Test is met, neither of such tests would be met (i.e., the aforementioned 10% or 5% limitation or the \$15,000,000 limitation would not be exceeded) and the Private Loan Test (i.e., the aforementioned 5% or \$5,000,000 limitation would not be exceeded).